Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Motivating Experimental Results

-By analyzing the performance of the considered estimators, we conclude that missing less significant dominating points does not make a big difference in this problem.
+Figures~\ref{fig:MNIST_one} and \ref{fig:MNIST_compare} show the results.
+Missing less significant dominating points does not seem to make noticeable differences in this problem.
 As shown in Figure~\ref{fig:MNIST_one}, when we fix the rarity of the problem, the estimate is not sensitive to the number of dominating points.
-The CI width has an increasing trend as the number of dominating points gets larger, indicating that additional dominating points can in fact potentially cause inefficiency.
+The CI width has an increasing trend as the number of dominating points gets larger, indicating that additional dominating points can in fact even hurt performances.

-In Figure~\ref{fig:MNIST_compare}, we vary the rarity of the problem and compare the performance of different IS estimators and crude Monte Carlo.
-Note that the estimates using crude Monte Carlo is unavailable for higher-rarity problems due to its inefficiency.
-We observe that the estimates from different IS estimators overlap visually in all considered cases, which indicates that the differences among the estimates are negligible.
-We also note that these estimates are consistent with the crude Monte Carlo estimates (when available), which shows the correctness of the estimates.
+In Figure~\ref{fig:MNIST_compare}, we vary the rarity of the problem and compare the performances of different IS estimators and crude Monte Carlo.
+Note that estimates using crude Monte Carlo are unavailable for rarer configurations due to its inefficiency.
+We observe that the estimates from different IS estimators overlap visually in all considered cases, which indicates that the differences among these estimates are negligible.
+We also note that these estimates are consistent with the crude Monte Carlo estimates (when available), which shows their correctness.

+Nonetheless, once again we have an apparent mismatch between theoretical inefficiency and good empirical performances: \begin{proposition} Under the problem specification above, the IS estimator that exponentially tilts towards the most significant dominating point, i.e., $X_\gamma$ distributed as $N(\gamma a_1,\gamma I)$, is not asymptotically efficient. \end{proposition}